Vyral/base-template/_posts/2023-01-05-housing-market-update-for-january.md

 The second thing is that when we look at what the future holds, what do we anticipate happening?
 There are three key numbers that we're looking at.
 We're looking at the unemployment rate, the GDP, and the inflation level.
 Right now, inflation is high.
 As a result, the Federal Reserve is raising interest rates to combat inflation.&nbsp;

-So what are tips?
-What's a tip, and how do we fight this as far as buying and selling real estate? **One great tip is to do a seller buydown**, where a seller actually credits the buyer money that they can then use to buy down their interest rate to reduce their payment.
+So how can you still buy and sell real estate despite rising interest rates? **One great tip is to do a seller buydown**, where a seller actually credits the buyer money that they can then use to buy down their interest rate to reduce their payment.
 It's a very creative strategy.
 We have done that in the past.
 We haven't done that in a while, but it's that time again when that may be a good option.&nbsp;

 As always, if you have any real estate questions or needs, please feel free to reach out via phone or email.
 I am always available.&nbsp;